ashwin-athappan/Pivot_io/README.md

         git clone https://github.com/ashwin-athappan/Pivot_io.git

 * You must have Python 3.8.5 or higher, but beware the packages might not work as intended if the version changes.
-* To create the virtual Environment open you command-line:
+* To create the virtual Environment open your command-line:

       * Windows:
         python -m venv 'env_name'.